 Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”
-The question then is, how do you make those unhappy experiences—mostly in the form of negative reviews—into learning opportunities for you and your business?
+The question then is, how do you make those unhappy experiences—mostly in the form of critical reviews—into learning opportunities for you and your business?

 Using the review process to your advantage